rawdamental/clickstream/readme.md

 Specific system parameters can omit the namespace, for example the dnt parameter to specify a user wants to opt-out of storing cookies and tracking.
 Custom parameters can be send in the **event** and **user** namespaces.
 The **event** namespace is used for parameters about the event that is being tracker, for example what type of page a user is viewing or a product id.
 The **user** namespace is used for parameters about the user triggering the event, for example the id of the logged in user.

 #### System parameters
-The table below shows a list of system parameters which influens the behavior of the script
+The table below shows a list of system parameters which influences the behavior of the script

 | Name | Value | Info |
 | ------ | ------ | ------ |